The Best Things To Do at New River Gorge: Hiking, History & More

 - The bridge took three years to build and was completed in 1977.
 The bridge is the longest single arch bridge in the Western hemisphere and the 3rd longest single arch bridge in the world.

 - Once a year, the Bridge closes to traffic and people visit from all over to participate in Bridge Day.
 On Bridge Day, people base jump and rappel from the top of the bridge to the bottom of the gorge and 1000’s of people come to watch. - You can also zipline from the Bridge’s catwalk on this day only.
-Bridge Day is typically the third Saturday in October but was canceled in 2020 and 2021 due to the pandemic.
+Bridge Day is scheduled to occur October 15th, 2022 after being cancelled in 2020 and 2021.

 Here are some things to know about the Bridge Walk: